selabhvl/dat110public/project4/partA.md

 - The red LED is on when the system is in the `LOCKED` state.

-- When motion is detected (via the PIR/motion sensor), the yellow LED must be switched on; and the system enters a `WAITING` waiting.
+- When motion is detected (via the PIR/motion sensor), the yellow LED must be switched on; and the system enters a `WAITING` state.
 In this state, the user is to do two pushes on the buttons.
 After each push, the yellow LED should blink shortly.

    - If the order that the buttons are pushed in is *correct*, i.e., matches the order to gain access, then system will become `UNLOCKED`, and the green LED is switched on.

-   - If the order it not correct, then red LED should blink and the system return to the `LOCKED` state
+   - If the order it not correct, then the red LED should blink and the system return to the `LOCKED` state.

 After a certain amount of time in the `UNLOCKED` state, the system should automatically enter the `LOCKED` state.

 ### Think before you start to program: Make a finite-state machine model!

-Start the assignment by drawing a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) that formally specifies the states of the system, and the transitions that may take place causing the system to change its state.
+Start the assignment by drawing a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) that formally specifies the states of the device, and the transitions that may take place causing the device to change its state.
 The state machine should be derived based on the description of the functional requirements above.

 **Note:** To simplify the design, you can just hardcode the correct button order for access into the software.
 In a real system, there would also be a state in which the correct order can be configured, but we omit this part.

 The finite-state machine model (and a description of it) will also be required for Part C - the project report.
-The figure can be drawn by hand or using a suitable UML tool.
+The figure can be drawn by hand or using a suitable UML modelling tool.

 ### Hardware/software co-design and implementation